ellimccale/pbp-cbox-notifications/README.md

 # Cbox Notifications 1.0.0
-A plugin built with the free forum software [ProBoards](https://proboards.com/) that hides a Cbox behind a dialog window, and shows a notification on the trigger button when a new message has been posted.
+A plugin built with the free forum software [ProBoards](https://proboards.com/) that hides a Cbox behind a dialog, and shows a notification when a new message has been posted.

 To test that the notification is working correctly: duplicate your browser tab, open the dialog from one tab, and send a message.
 You should see the notification appear over the trigger button in the other tab.